ambarishg/ambarishg.github.io/_posts/2017-10-07-adverse-food-events.md

 tags:
 - DataVisualization
 categories: DataVisualization
+description : We explore the Symptoms, Products, Industries , Ages affected by <b>Adverse Food Events</b>...
 ---

 The CFSAN Adverse Event Reporting System (CAERS) is a database that contains information on adverse event and product complaint reports submitted to FDA for foods, dietary supplements, and cosmetics.
 The database is designed to support CFSAN’s safety surveillance program.